Opinion | Another Super Bowl week, another elusive Goodell performance on the NFL’s racial shortcomings

 When former Miami Dolphins head coach Brian Flores filed suit against the NFL for racial discrimination in its hiring policies last week, it created a dilemma for Goodell, and for the league.
 The NFL had just mounted what might have been its most successful season in a decade, and the last thing the NFL wanted was to look insensitive to racial issues, particularly with a player base that is about 70 percent Black.

-But this is also the NFL, a multibillion-dollar corporation that does not take well to being sued by its employees.
+But this is also the NFL, a multibillion-dollar operation that does not take well to being sued by its employees.
 Thus, the league’s initial reaction to Flores’s suit was to thunder that it was “without merit.”
 But then, over the weekend, Goodell also sent out a memo to teams saying the underwhelming effort to promote diversity among head coaches was “unacceptable.”
 Which was it?

 In the news conference, Goodell appeared to try to reconcile the two contradictory stances by claiming that the “without merit” attack was just a “legal” distinction — even though the NFL’s response was in a news release, sent out over social media — and then acknowledged that there was “work to do.”